RobinHankin/lorentz/README.md

 The most concise reference is

 - A. A. Ungar 2006. *Thomas precession: a kinematic effect of the algebra of Einstein’s velocity addition law.
-Comments on "Deriving relativistic momentum and energy: II, Three-dimensional case*.
+Comments on “Deriving relativistic momentum and energy: II, Three-dimensional case*.
   European Journal of Physics, 27:L17-L20

 # Further information